-Many of our former Cadets have benefitted greatly from the lessons learned during summer training and have gone on to serve in very successful careers, including the Armed Forces, law enforcement, emergency services, as well as private enterprise.
+Many of our former Cadets have benefited greatly from the lessons learned during summer training and have gone on to serve in very successful careers, including the Armed Forces, law enforcement, emergency services, as well as private enterprise.
+We have XMC Cadets in multiple Service Academies, dozens of ROTC programs, and throughout the various military services.

 Here are just a few of the many success stories of our former Cadets: